GoogleContainerTools/skaffold/integration/examples/custom-buildx/README.md

 #### Tutorial

-This tutorial will demonstrate how Skaffold can build a simple _Hello World_ Go application with `docker buildx` and deploy it to a Kubernetes cluster.
+This tutorial will demonstrate how Skaffold can build a simple _Hello World_ Go application for linux/amd64 and linux/arm64 using `docker buildx` and deploy it to a Kubernetes cluster.

 ##### Step 1: Configure _Docker Buildx_